-Developed-markets bonds, excluding Japan.
+- Developed-markets bonds, excluding Japan.
 We have seen significant moves across the yield curve.
 Higher yields make these bonds more attractive, especially shorter-dated bonds where an inverted yield curve exists.
 The defensive attributes are appealing.
-On the contrary, Japan is an area to be avoided, in our view, with negative real yields persisting.

-- Emerging-markets debt still offers attractive yields and prospective currency returns, even accounting for risk.
-This applies across local and hard currency offerings, although sizing is important.
-South African government bonds provide attractive implied real yields and could deliver risk-adjusted returns ahead of equity equivalents.
-Relatively consistent foreign selling over the last 5 years has contributed to nominal yields trading at multi-year highs. - Inflation-linked bonds continue to warrant some attention as they have repriced more attractively.
+On the contrary, Japan is an area to be avoided, in our view, with negative real yields persisting. - Emerging-markets debt still offers attractive yields and prospective currency returns, even accounting for risk.
+This applies across local and hard currency offerings, although sizing is important. - Inflation-linked bonds continue to warrant some attention as they have repriced more attractively.
 Low inflation expectations make this a cheap form of insurance, with positive real yields now available.